Academic Catalog

 ARTH 39600 Exhibiting African Art (LA)

 Examines how African art entered western collections from the earliest treasuries and cabinets of curiosities, to ethnography museums, private collections and finally art museums and galleries.
 Considers how museum installations respond to historical and political circumstances.
 Focuses primarily on traditional African art, but also studies how the display of this art continues to have an impact on contemporary African art and the market.
-Prerequisites: One art history course at level 2 or above; junior standing.
+Prerequisites: One art history course at 200-level or above.
 (IRR)

 Attributes: AN1